 - Ask for their hourly rate and the breakdown of what is included.

-When you find a company that fulfils your criteria make a note of their contact information somewhere easily accessible, and use them as your go-to plumber for both regular and emergency jobs.
+When you find a company that fulfills your criteria make a note of their contact information somewhere easily accessible, and use them as your go-to plumber for both regular and emergency jobs.
 Once you build up a relationship with the company, you will know what sort of charges to expect.
 You can then call them with confidence, knowing you will not be ripped off.